abhishek-kumar-code/Redfish_Public/Specification.md

 Individual resources and their dependent types and actions are defined within a Redfish [schema document](#schema-documents).

-#### Common annotations

-All Redfish types and properties shall include [description](#description) and [long description](#long-description) annotations.

-##### Description

-The Description annotation can be applied to any type, property, action or parameter in order to provide a human-readable description of the Redfish Schema element.

-The `Description` annotation is defined in http://docs.oasis-open.org/odata/odata/v4.0/os/vocabularies/Org.OData.Core.V1.xml.

-##### Long description

-The LongDescription annotation term can be applied to any type, property, action or parameter in order to provide a formal, normative specification of the schema element.
-Where the LongDescriptions in the Redfish schema files contain "shall" references, the service shall be required to conform with the statement.

-The `LongDescription` annotation term is defined in http://docs.oasis-open.org/odata/odata/v4.0/os/vocabularies/Org.OData.Core.V1.xml.

 #### Schema documents

 Individual resources are defined as entity types within an OData Schema representation of the Redfish Schema according to [OData-Schema](#OData-CSDL).
 The representation may include annotations to facilitate automatic generation of JSON Schema and OpenAPI representations of the Redfish Schema capable of validating JSON payloads.